dankuck/vue-easeljs/README-draft.md

 For performance reasons, the events are only emitted if a handler exists.
 They will not show up in the Vue.js devtools if no handler exists.

-These events will be made available in a future release:

- * drawend
- * drawstart
- * mouseenter
- * mouseleave
- * stagemousedown
- * stagemousemove
- * stagemouseup
- * tickend
- * tickstart

 # Developer Tips

 Chrome/Chromium Users:
  * When developing locally, Chrome limits canvas access to local image files.
 They can be viewed but click events will error out *unless* Chrome is opened with the `--allow-file-access-from-files` flag.
 But be careful, since this flag opens your system up to some danger if the scripts you run on your page are untrustworthy.
 This is a limitation of canvas that applies to all canvas libraries.
-Fortunately, Chrome has this workaround.
-Unfortunately, it can stop working and require a browser restart.

 All users:
  * When accessing image files from other hosts, CORS must be setup on the foreign host or else click events will error out.
 This is a limitation of canvas that applies to all canvas libraries.